WICG/navigation-api/README.md

 This is simpler than the alternative of canceling the original navigation and starting a new one to the redirect location, because it avoids exposing the intermediate state.
 For example, only one `navigatesuccess` or `navigateerror` event fires, and if the navigation was triggered by a call to `navigation.navigate()`, the promise only fulfills once the redirect destination is reached.

-It's possible in the future we could contemplate allowing something similar for `{ commit: "immediate" }` navigations as well.
+It's possible in the future we could contemplate allowing something similar for navigations without a `precommitHandler` as well.
 There, we would not be able to hide the intermediate state perfectly, as code would still be able to observe the intermediate `location.href` values and such.
 But we could treat such post-commit redirects as special types of replace navigations, which "take over" any promises returned from `navigation.navigate()`, delay `navigatesuccess`/`navigateerror` events, etc.

 The controller can also be used to add a post-commit handler from the precommit handler: